 The integration of innovative landscape solutions, while addressing flooding and draining challenges, has been an integral part of DTAH’s work for decades.
 Similar conditions and design response can be seen at Riverdale Park East, Evergreen Brick Works, and the Lower Don Trails – where unique parklands and public amenities are woven together, creating dynamic systems that addresses public safety, while accommodating fluctuating seasonal water levels.

 DTAH has designed a number of landscape projects that seamlessly integrate public realm into the existing urban fabric while offering much needed active and passive amenity spaces to the community.
-Our experience establishing landscape designs for mixed-use developments and neighbourhoods, where we consider not only the scale and distribution of component buildings, but also the design of streets, parks, and open spaces that contribute to the community at large, can be seen in our work at Concord Park Place, Wellesley Park, Greenline, and Humber Bay Park.
+Our experience establishing landscape designs for mixed-use developments and neighbourhoods, where we consider not only the scale and distribution of component buildings, but also the design of streets, parks, and open spaces that contribute to the community at large, can be seen in our work at Ethennonnhawahstihnen' Park at Concord Park Place, Dr. Lillian McGregor Park in Toronto, Green Line, and Humber Bay Park.